AinsleyJ/lab3-skeleton/Question.md

 ### 1. Make `Queue` a generic class

 The class `Queue` given to you in Lab 2 stores its elements as `Object` references, and therefore is not type-safe.
-Now that you have learned abuot generics, you should update `Queue` to make it a generic class `Queue<T>`.
+Now that you have learned about generics, you should update `Queue` to make it a generic class `Queue<T>`.

 The file `QueueTest.jsh` helps to test your `Queue<T>` class (see "Running and Testing" section below)

 ### 2. Create a generic `Array<T>` class

-Let's call the class the encapsulates the counter as `ServiceCounter` (you may name it differently).
+Let's call the class that encapsulates the counter `ServiceCounter` (you may name it differently).
 We have been using an array to store the `ServiceCounter` objects.
 In Lab 3, you should replace that with a generic wrapper around arrays.
 In other words, we want to replace `ServiceCounter[]` with `Array<ServiceCounter>`.
 You may build upon the `Array<T>` class from [Unit 22](https://nus-cs2030s.github.io/2021-s2/22-unchecked.html).

 Make `Array<T>` takes in only types that implement the `Comparable<T>` interfaces as type arguments.
 That is, we want to put only types that can compare with itself into our `Array<T>` class.